 This class is entirely online with prerecorded lectures and PowerPoints available to students to review weekly.
 In addition to lectures, there are weekly quizzes which cover only that specific week's material and are not comprehensive.
 These quizzes are meant to help the student review the material for the week but also prepare for the unit exam.
 There are also weekly discussion posts which act as "attendance" for this online course.
 Discussion posts will provide a forum for classmates to discuss the material and also ask the instructor for further clarification if needed.
 Throughout the semester there will be other assignments assigned to each unit that will be due on the same day as the unit exam.
-These unit assignments are designed to help the student assess their health and wellness in a particular area (e.g. nutrition, stress management, etc.) and apply real world changes to their life.
-Unit exams occur every 2-4 weeks throughout the semester and only cover the chapters of the unit.
+These unit assignments are designed to help the student develop a career plan.
+Unit exams occur every 1-2 weeks throughout the semester and only cover the chapters of the unit.
 Please see the course schedule for specific due dates on assignments and unit exams.